 This form acts as a record in supporting the authenticity of your work.
-Please refer to assessment criterion E in the reflective project guide when completing this form.
+This form must be submitted with your reflective project and will be assessed under Criterion E. Please refer to assessment Criterion E in the reflective project guide when completing this form.